microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 ### Selecting a focused hologram

-To select focused holograms, use PointerHandler to listener for input event to confirm a selection.
+To select a focused hologram, use _PointerHandler_ to listen for input events to confirm a selection.
 For example, adding the _IMixedRealityPointerHandler_ will make them react to simple pointer input.
-The _IMixedRealityPointerHandler_ interface requires implementing the following three interface members: _OnPointerUp_, _OnPointerDown_, and _OnPointerClicked_.
+The _IMixedRealityPointerHandler_ interface requires implementing the following three interface members:
+_OnPointerUp_, _OnPointerDown_, and _OnPointerClicked_.

-In the example below, we change the color of a hologram by looking at it and pinching or saying "select", which action is required to trigger the event is defined by `eventData.MixedRealityInputAction == selectAction` whereby we can set the type of `selectAction` in the Unity Editor - by default it's the "Select" action.
+In the example below, we change the color of a hologram by looking at it and pinching or saying "select".
+The required action to trigger the event is defined by `eventData.MixedRealityInputAction == selectAction` whereby we can set the type of `selectAction` in the Unity Editor - by default it's the "Select" action.
 The types of available [MixedRealityInputActions](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Input/InputActions.html) can be configured in the MRTK Profile via _MRTK Configuration Profile_ -> _Input_ -> _Input Actions_.

 ```csharp
    public class ColorTap : MonoBehaviour, IMixedRealityFocusHandler, IMixedRealityPointerHandler